kakatcy/pro-mern-book/README.md

      - used Grid component to add margins and made the panel clickable.
 5. Tables
      - replaced plain table into a Bootstrap table which looks better and made the row clickable to select the issue, it doesn't conflict with edit, close and delete functions.
+6. Forms
+     - changed the style of the filter by using many React-Bootstrap components such as ButtonToolbar, ControlLabel.